Creativice-Oy/graph-simplemdm/docs/jupiterone.md

-# Datastax Astra Integration with JupiterOne
+# SimpleMDM Integration with JupiterOne

-## Datastax Astra + JupiterOne Integration Benefits
+## SimpleMDM + JupiterOne Integration Benefits

-- Visualize Datastax Astra organization, users, roles, databases, and access lists in the JupiterOne graph.
+- Visualize SimpleMDM account, apps, devices, and users in the JupiterOne graph.
-- Map Datastax Astra users to employees in your JupiterOne account.
+- Map SimpleMDM users to employees in your JupiterOne account.
-- Monitor changes to Datastax Astra databases and users using JupiterOne alerts.
+- Monitor changes to SimpleMDM databases and users using JupiterOne alerts.

 ## How it Works

-- JupiterOne periodically fetches users, roles, databases, and access lists from Datastax Astra to update the graph.
+- JupiterOne periodically fetches account, apps, devices, and users from SimpleMDM to update the graph.
 - Write JupiterOne queries to review and monitor updates to the graph, or leverage existing queries.
 - Configure alerts to take action when JupiterOne graph changes, or leverage